egberts/egberts.github.io-src/content/articles/fail2ban-config-files.md

 Missed line(s): too many to print.
 Use --print-all-missed to print all 4022 lines
 ```

-We have a match.
-In case filter/regex is wrong, we’ll probably end up with no matches:
+There is a match.
+In case filter/regex is wrong, this will probably end up with no matches:

 ```
 Lines: 3315 lines, 0 ignored, 0 matched, 3315 missed [processed in 0.23 sec]